FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountquantity.md

 ## Description

-The amount of purchased, used, or unused *Commitment Discount Units* applied to a *commitment discount's* *row*.
+The amount of a *commitment discount* purchased or accounted for in *commitment discount* related *rows*.

 ## Content constraints